manishrps/gcp-gke-workshop/content/_index.md

 - Scan your artifacts and builds for security vulnerabilities.
 - Deploy your application using Google Kubernetes Engine (GKE).

-{{% notice warning %}}
-The examples and sample code provided in this workshop are intended to be consumed as instructional content.
+> **Note** The examples and sample code provided in this workshop are intended to be consumed as instructional content.
 These will help you understand how various services can be architected to build a solution while demonstrating best practices along the way.
 These examples are not intended for use in production environments.
-{{% /notice %}}